Anne of Green Gables: The Sequel

 Is it any good?

-Despite the fact that Anne of Green Gables: The Sequel (also known as Anne of Avonlea) strays much further from Montgomery's source material than its predecessor did, the movie has earned legions of loyal fans for good reason.
+Despite the fact that this sequel strays much further from Montgomery's source material than its predecessor did, the movie has earned legions of loyal fans for good reason.
 Follows again portrays Anne with spirit and charm; whether she's in the depths of despair or the heights of joy, her Anne is sympathetic and relatable (if perhaps a bit artificially eloquent at times).
 Her co-stars are, for the most part, equally skilled -- Colleen Dewhurst is the perfect mix of tart and kind as Marilla, and Crombie is appealingly earnest as Gilbert (his heartfelt Canadian "sorey"s to Anne remain some of fans' favorite moments in the movie).

 The movie's Prince Edward Island settings are absolutely beautiful, the score memorable, and the romantic moments both sigh-inducing and innocent enough to be completely age-appropriate for even young tweens.
 Loyal fans of the books may not like some of the liberties that filmmaker Kevin Sullivan has taken with the plot (particularly in the Kingsport sequences), but ultimately the movie stays true to the spirit of both Anne and the novels, and there's a lot to enjoy here.